Joxebus/SpringBootGroovy/README.md

 ## The Application Class

-The package `com.nearsoft` is the main package of this application, in here a file named `Application.groovy` is placed, this is the entry point for our Spring Boot Application.
+The package `io.github.joxebus` is the main package of this application, in here a file named `Application.groovy` is placed, this is the entry point for our Spring Boot Application.

 ## Controllers

-I decide to create a package named `com.nearsoft.controller` to put all my available controllers for this example.
+I decide to create a package named `io.github.joxebus.controller` to put all my available controllers for this example.

 To configure other controllers you can use the annotation `@RestController` or `@Controller` in a class level, just like this: